-Headphones are a pair of small loudspeakers, or less commonly a single speaker, with a way of holding them close to a user’s ears and a means of connecting the head phones to a signal source such as an audio amplifier, radio or CD player.
-Headphones are also known as earphones, earbuds, stereophones, headsets or, colloquially cans.
+Headphones are a pair of small loudspeakers that are held close to a user’s ears with a headphone connector or with in-ear connectors.
+The headphones are connected to a signal source such as an audio amplifier, radio, CD player or mobile device.
+Headphones are also known as earphones, earbuds, stereophones, or headsets.

 In the context of telecommunication, the term headset is used to describe a combination of headphone and microphone used for two-way communication, for example with a telephone.